Shade Trees for Sale

 (Diospyros virginiana) Deer Resistant

 A tough and interesting tree that's performed well for us here in Cambridge despite its natural range extending no further north than central Illinois.
 Most prominent feature is handsome and easily recognized blocky bark (see top picture above).
 Persimmons also have lustrous dark green leaves that emerge purplish red in spring (middle picture above).
 We've planted 19 throughout Cambridge (mostly in poor soil conditions) where they average 14 inches of annual growth; also, none of them have died, suggesting cultural tenacity.
 Persimmons are considered highly shade tolerant.
-Their bright orange fruits (pictured middle, above) are edible and require male and female trees for pollination.
+Their bright orange fruits (pictured at bottom, above) are edible and require male and female trees for pollination.
 A street tree on Lawn Street in Cambridge began fruiting in 2017, eight years after it was planted.
 The tallest persimmon in Wisconsin, located in Shorewood, is 45 ft. high.

 NOTE: persimmon trees are either male or female: we recommend buying at least three trees to (hopefully) assure a fruit set.